why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/bluetooth.md

 ## Pairing a Bluetooth device across different operating systems

 ### Shared chipset for wifi and bluetooth functionalities
 Some machines -- especially laptops -- feature a single chip handling both wireless and bluetooth connections.
-Single chips like these are difficult to interface with for certain Linux drivers.
+Certain Linux drivers have a hard time communicating with microcontrollers using this architecture.
 This means that you may run into issues when trying to pair up or connect a bluetooth device.
 If this is the case:

 1. Turn off all network connections (enable "Fly mode", represented with an airplane icon in most Linux desktop environments.)
 2. Enable bluetooth, and pair up or connect the device.